rajanbajaj/weather-reporting-app/README.md

 $ ./remove_schedular.sh
 ```

+# Sending notification email to the contributers (read mode configured for now)
+Set the `SHEET_OWNER_EMAIL_ADDRESS` .env variable to add comma separated email addresses.
+This will notify all the users listed in this varaible via email with link of the created spreadsheet.

+Future Improvements: Use Gmail APIs through organization account to send customized emails.

 # Logs
 ## Application logs:
 All application logs wheather running manually or by schedular will be saved to ./logs/app.log file.